lanmaster53/honeybadger/README.md

 cmd.exe /c netsh wlan show networks mode=bssid | findstr "SSID Signal Channel"
 ```

-There is a powershell script in the util directory that can be used to automatically send data to the server:
+The `util` directory contains a PowerShell script that can be used to automatically send test data to the server:

 ```
 powershell .\wireless_survey.ps1 -uri <URI>
 ```